cwilper/fixi/README.md

 # Installation

-Note: Fixi has been tested with Ruby 1.9 on Mac OS X, Ubuntu, and Windows.
+*NOTE: Fixi has been tested with Ruby 1.9 on recent versions of Mac OS X, Ubuntu, and Windows.*

 Releases of Fixi are published to rubygems.org, so you can install them the usual way: